 Lincoln Branch - Royal Signals Association

-The Branch currently has 30 members, not just from Lincoln, but from all parts of the county including, Cleethorpes, Scunthorpe, Sleaford, Louth and Horncastle.
+The Branch currently has 26 Life Members and 22 Associate Members, not just from Lincoln, but from all parts of the county including, Cleethorpes, Scunthorpe, Sleaford, Louth and Horncastle.

 We are a small but active branch, thanks to our Entertainments Officers, John Hudson & Edd Mulhall, who organise our dinners, lunches and visits.
 We also enjoy a close relationship with the Lincoln Branch of the Parachute Regt Association, who hold their meetings on the same night as ours.
 Afterwards we all get together in the bar for a convivial evening.